 Term Explanation On street, Where a tram line runs in the same carriageway as other road traffic Segregated Where a tramway is in a public area, but separated from other road traffic and pedestrians, except at crossing points Off street Where a tramway runs on its own route away from traffic.
 In some cases there may be a footpath or cycleway adjacent to the tramline, but there may not necessarily be a fence between that path and tram tracks. trail-able points A type of points that allow a tram to run through them in the trailing direction without damage, even if they are not set for that route.
 Avoids the need to install signalling equipment or points motors thus reducing cost. tram Tramcars, tram vehicle, and any other rail vehicles that operate on tramways.
-It includes one or more trams coupled together, and includes non-passenger-carrying vehicles tram-train A tram vehicle that is configured so that it can also operate on mainline railway tracks. line of sight Driving at a speed that allows the vehicle to stop in the distance that the driver can see ahead.
+It includes one or more trams coupled together, and includes non-passenger-carrying vehicles tram-train A tram vehicle that is configured so that it can also operate on mainline railway tracks. line of sight Driving at a speed that allows the tram to be braked to a stand before striking a reasonably visible stationary obstruction ahead magnetic track brake A bogie mounted brake that clamps magnetically to the running rails to generate additional brake force by friction on the rail head.
+The magnetic force is normally generated by an electromagnet.
+Tramway Sector The full range of companies that operate and maintain tramways, the owners of systems and the wider supply chain.
+A term intended to encompass the tram industry in the UK as a whole.